mswierq/auction_house/README.md

 ## Project

-This is a CMake based project.
+This is a CMake based project, **which was developed and tested under Linux**.

 ### Libraries
 Used libraries in the project: